 A.M.
 Best Company, Inc. ("A.M.
 Best") rates insurance companies based on factors of concern to policyholders.
 A.M.
 Best currently assigns a "A-" (Excellent) rating to ICC.
 This rating is the fourth highest out of 15 rating classifications.
-The next rating evaluation by A.M.
-Best is occurring on April 28, 2022 and therefore the report from this evaluation has not yet been released.
+We expect that the next rating evaluation by A.M.
+Best is occurring on or about May 4, 2023, and therefore the report from this evaluation has not yet been released.
 According to the A.M.
 Best guidelines, companies rated "A-" are considered by A.M.
 Best to have "an excellent ability to meet their ongoing insurance obligations."
-The rating evaluates the claims paying ability of a company, and is not a recommendation on the merits of an investment in our common stock.
+The rating evaluates the claims paying ability of a company and is not a recommendation on the merits of an investment in our common stock.